Valse triste: Publication and later developments

+The British premiere was on 21 August 1909 at the Promenade Concerts, conducted by Henry Wood.

 The original version, presented in 1903 as Tempo di valse lente - Poco risoluto, has not survived.
 Breitkopf & Härtel published the later piece in 1905 as 'Op.
 44'.
 However, because of the nature of the publishing contract, Sibelius saw relatively little money in terms of royalties from performances of Valse triste.
 In 1906, Sibelius merged the third and fourth numbers of the incidental music into a single piece, which he renamed Scene with Cranes.
 This was posthumously published in 1973, as Op.
 44, No. 2; Valse triste was retrospectively renumbered as Op.
 44, No. 1.

 According to the International Music Score Library Project in 2014, the work is "in the public domain in Canada (where IMSLP is hosted) and other countries where the term is life-plus-50 years (like China, Japan, Korea and many others worldwide).
 As this work was first published before 1923 or failed to meet notice or renewal requirements to secure statutory copyright, it is very likely to be public domain in the USA as well."

 On April 19, 1952, record label Columbia Records and Porgie Music settled out of court with George Williams, who had sued the label for royalties in 1949 after it recorded (with Gene Krupa) Williams' jazz arrangement of Valse Triste.

 On November 13, 2014, the Vienna Philharmonic posted a notice on its Facebook page stating, "The Vienna Philharmonic regrets to have to make a change to the previously announced program of the New Year's Concert 2015.
 Due to unacceptable demands made by the publisher [which remains Breitkopf & Härtel], Valse triste, which had been intended to mark the 150th anniversary of the birth of Jean Sibelius, will not be performed as part of the New Year's Concert 2015.
 We are pleased to announce that, instead, the orchestra will perform the Anna Polka (in German: Annen-Polka), op.
 117, by Johann Strauss, Jr., under the baton of Zubin Mehta."